 The Benefits of Staying Active

-Exercise is good for everyone, but for people with diabetes, it can make a big difference in keeping your blood sugar level under control.
-Not only that, but staying active allows your cells to process insulin more efficiently, improving your overall A1C levels.
+Physical activity is good for everyone, but for people living with diabetes, it can make a big difference in keeping your blood sugar level managed.
+Not only that, but staying active allows your cells to process insulin more efficiently, improving your overall A1c levels.

 The many benefits to staying active

-Exercise is one of the cornerstones of managing your diabetes, because the list of benefits for people with diabetes is long.
-Exercise can:1
+Physical activity is one of the cornerstones of managing your diabetes, because the list of benefits for people living with diabetes is long.
+Physical activity can1:

-- Improve insulin sensitivity for people with type 12
+- Improve insulin sensitivity for people living with type 1 diabetes2.

-- Decrease the glucose in your blood for people with type 23
+- Decrease the glucose in your blood for people living with type 2 diabetes3.

-Talk to your doctor or pharmacist about what type of exercise is right for you, and get moving at least once a day.
+Talk to your doctor or your pharmacist about what type of physical activity is right for you, and get moving at least once a day.

 Stay safe while you exercise

-You can do the same things as people without diabetes, but you should still talk to your doctor or pharmacist to make sure that you have no limitations.
-For example, someone with diabetic retinopathy may want to skip a strenuous activity like weightlifting4.
+- You can do the same things as people living without diabetes, but you should still talk to your doctor or your pharmacist to make sure that you have no limitations.
+For example, someone living with diabetic retinopathy may want to skip a strenuous activity like weightlifting4.

-Check your blood sugar levels before, during, and after you exercise.
+- Check your blood sugar levels before, during and after you exercise.
 Have some carbs or fast-acting sugar on hand—like a banana, juice or glucose tablets—that you can take if you start to feel your blood sugar dropping.
-And the next time you talk to your doctor or pharmacist, let them know your test results so they can offer advice on your regimen.
+And the next time you talk to your doctor or pharmacist, let them know your results so they can offer advice on your regimen.